 • Music equipment

 Ensure that the items you purchase align with the aesthetics and branding that you decided on.
 If your brand has a focus on being natural, for instance, then you’ll want to purchase wood or bamboo furniture.
-You can even take it a step further by purchasing plant-based linens and oils and cruelty-free lotions and creams.
+You can even take it further by purchasing plant-based linens and oils and cruelty-free lotions and creams.
 Plus, you can purchase potted plants for an extra touch of green.

-6. Establish your marketing strategy.
+9. Determine your marketing strategy.

 One of the most essential parts of running a business is marketing your products and services effectively.
 After all, it’s no use if you offer great massages but can’t get anyone in the door.
 To ensure success with your massage business, you’ll need to establish a marketing strategy.